OWASP/www-policy/operational/community-review-process.md

 ## Key Attributes
 - Members have a voice in Foundation Policy
+- Policy commenting shall be done in a fashion that protects disenting opinions
 - A Policy Review Team will be created each calendar year for policy review
+- All comments to policies will be answered
 - Policies will be approved by the Policy Review Team and Board of Directors

 ## Review/Approval Process